Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Of course, 펜 (Phen – Pen) & 노트북 (No-Theu-Bhug – Laptop).

-So, just don’t learn unnecessary vocabulary at the beginning stage.
+Do not learn unnecessary vocabulary at the beginning stage.
 Know only when it is helpful.

 Try not to get frustrated.